NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Source Weather Data Formats
 ---------------------------

 Source weather data for building energy simulation programs can be broken into two major classes: *historical data* and *typical weather years*.
 Historical data is just "real" data: usually measured (but sometimes modeled) data from a particular location for a given period of record.
 Typical years are ersatz years assembled to match the long term data from a particular location using a particular statistical measure.
-Typical data may also be “real” data but may not be a contiguous year – the data may be comprised of months from multiple years.
+Typical data may also be "real" data but may not be a contiguous year - the data may be comprised of months from multiple years.

 The primary source for historical weather data is the U.S. National Climatic Data Center (NCDC) in Asheville, NC: http://www.ncdc.noaa.gov/.
 NCDC can provide hourly historical data for thousands of locations around the world.
 This data may not always be complete; data items or periods of record may be missing.

 ### Data Set vs. Data Format

-In this document as well in many others, you will read about a certain “data set” and you will also read about data in a “certain” format – e.g., the TMY2 data set and the TMY2 data format.
+In this document as well in many others, you will read about a certain "data set" and you will also read about data in a "certain" format - e.g., the TMY2 data set and the TMY2 data format.
 Simply stated, a data set refers to a set of data files developed around a set of procedures for selection and usually with a specific purpose for use.
 A data format is merely the identification of data elements in a data file.
 In the TMY2 example, the TMY2 data set was developed as described below and the format of the data is usually called a TMY2 format.

 Any data *could* be put into a TMY2 format, but it wouldn’t necessarily be selected using the same procedures as the TMY2 data set.